presnick/ProgramsInformationPeople/_sources/SimplePythonData/Operators.rst

     (5 + 9) * (15 - 7)
     print 7 + 5

-In Python 2.7, which we will be using, the division operator ``/`` produces a floating point result if either of the operands is  of type **float**.
-If both are of type **int**, then it performs **integer division**, which truncates its result down to the next smallest integer.
+In Python 3, which we will be using, the division operator ``/`` produces a floating point result if the result is not an integer (e.g., ``1/2``).
+If you want truncated division, you can use the ``//`` operator.

 .. activecode:: ch02_16
     :nocanvas:

     print 9 / 5
     print 9.0 / 5
     print 9 / 5.0
     print 5/9
+    print 9//5

 Pay particular attention to the examples above.
-Note that it truncates, rather than rounding, so ``9/5`` is ` and ``5/9`` is 0.
+Note that ``9//5`` truncates rather than rounding, so it produces the value 1 rather 2.

-Take care that you choose
-the correct flavor of the division operator.
-If you want a truncated integer output, make both of your operands integers.
-If you want a floating point result, make one or both of your operands into floats.

-If you want to be sure to get integer division, even on floating point operands, you can use the operator ``//``.
+The integer division operator, ``//``, also works on floating point numbers.

 .. activecode:: ch02_16a
    :nocanvas: